 The pain and rawness of emotions are very real and grappling with them is part of the grief journey.
 As I continue on this journey, I realized there are ways to grieve with hope.
 Choices to promote healing the pain and rawness of loss.
 As I reflect back on my grief journey thus far, this is what I have learned.

-- Half-empty cup.
-Grief itself is not a choice, but how you respond to grief is a choice.
+While grief itself is not a choice, how you respond to grief is a choice.
 Grief starts out looking at the loss of the person.
 You feel a void, an emptiness.
 They are missing from your life and you miss them terribly.
 So you see the cup half empty.
 As you focus on the loss and the emptiness write everything down which comes to you.
 All the things you miss about them.
 All the things they liked to do, things that remind you of them.
 Write it all down.
 Keep a journal.
-This helps for step 2.

-- Honor and remember.
-I also choose to do things in my life to honor and remember them.
+Choose to do things in your life to honor and remember this special person.
 To do things they would like to do and think of them while doing them.
 Yes, it may bring a few tears or a flood of tears, but those tears and the activity heal.
 Experience their love in doing the activity together.
 I feel my dad’s love when walking through the woods and seeing deer.
 My dad liked to go to McDonald’s and have coffee.
 So I’m doing that today.
-No, he wouldn’t have had sugar and cream in it, but I can’t drink it black.

 The Bible says those who mourn will be comforted (Matthew 5:4).
 The Bible says God binds up the brokenhearted (Isaiah 61:1).
 The Bible says God heals the brokenhearted (Psalm 147:3).The Bible says to not grieve like those without hope (1 Thess 3:13).
 To mourn is normal.
 God created us to grieve.
 To live, love and grieve is all part of the human existence.